Diversity, Equity, Inclusion

 - Maintaining a professional and friendly environment in the lab.

 - Providing criticism and feedback in a constructive, positive way.

 - Being mindful of having inclusive discussions where one individual does not dominate or talk over others.

 Diversity: Diversity is an asset to the lab and allows us to benefit from the unique experiences of all group members.
 These experiences may lead to differences in opinion, belief or outlook, but as long as an environment of mutual respect is maintained, we feel this strengthens our group endeavors.
-We also note that we are a scientific organization so our discussions will be data driven and follow scientific reasoning.
+We also note that we are a scientific organization, so our discussions will be data-driven and follow scientific reasoning.

 Our lab especially encourages historically marginalized and excluded people to apply to work with us.
-Undergrads from Langston University, Oklahoma University, and Oklahoma State University, especially SACNAS scholars, are welcome to inquire about research opportunities.
+Undergraduates from Langston University, Oklahoma University, and Oklahoma State University, especially SACNAS scholars, are welcome to inquire about research opportunities.